Miccighel/Readersourcing-2.0/README.md

 <h1>Info</h1>

-This is the official repository of the **Readersourcing 2.0 ecosystem** which has been recently presented during the <a href="https://ircdl2019.isti.cnr.it/">IRCDL 2019</a> conference.
-The original article can be freely read on <a href="https://zenodo.org/record/1446468">Zenodo</a>.
-This repository is an aggregation of <a href="https://git-scm.com/book/it/v2/Git-Tools-Submodules">Git Submodules</a>, which means that each of three folders is a pointer to a different repository, where each of them represents a software component of Readersourcing 2.0.
-This README is an aggregation of the READMEs of these software components, so it is possible to consult it here in its entirety or independently in the aggregated repositories.
+This is the official repository for the **Readersourcing 2.0 ecosystem**, recently introduced at the <a href="https://ircdl2019.isti.cnr.it/">IRCDL 2019</a> conference.
+The original article can be freely accessed on <a href="https://zenodo.org/record/1446468">Zenodo</a>.
+This repository aggregates <a href="https://git-scm.com/book/it/v2/Git-Tools-Submodules">Git Submodules</a>, indicating that each of the three folders serves as a pointer to a distinct repository.
+Each repository represents a software component of Readersourcing 2.0.
+This README consolidates the information from the individual READMEs of these software components.
+You can review it here in its entirety or independently within the aggregated repositories.

-<h2>.bib record</h2>
+<h2>Bibliographic Record</h2>

 ```
-@InProceedings{
-  10.1007/978-3-030-11226-4_21,
+@inproceedings{10.1007/978-3-030-11226-4_21,
+  title        = {{Crowdsourcing Peer Review: As We May Do}},
-  author="Soprano, Michael and Mizzaro, Stefano",
+  author       = {Soprano, Michael and Mizzaro, Stefano},
+  year         = 2019,
+  month        = 1,
+  booktitle    = {{Digital Libraries: Supporting Open Science}},
+  location     = {Pisa, Italy},
+  publisher    = {{Springer}},
+  series       = {{Communications in Computer and Information Science}},
+  volume       = {{988}},
+  pages        = {{259--273}},
+  doi          = {{10.1007/978-3-030-11226-4_21}},
-  editor="Manghi, Paolo and Candela, Leonardo and Silvello, Gianmaria",
+  editor       = {{Manghi, Paolo and Candela, Leonardo and Silvello, Gianmaria}},
-  title="Crowdsourcing Peer Review: As We May Do",
-  booktitle="Digital Libraries: Supporting Open Science",
-  year="2019",
-  publisher="Springer International Publishing",
-  address="Cham",
-  pages="259--273",
+  keywords     = {{scholarly publishing, peer review, crowdsourcing}},
+  abstract     = {{This paper describes Readersourcing 2.0, an ecosystem providing an implementation of the Readersourcing approach proposed by Mizzaro [10].
+Readersourcing is proposed as an alternative to the standard peer review activity that aims to exploit the otherwise lost opinions of readers.
+Readersourcing 2.0 implements two different models based on the so-called codetermination algorithms.
+We describe the requirements, present the overall architecture, and show how the end-user can interact with the system.
+Readersourcing 2.0 will be used in the future to study also other topics, like the idea of shepherding the users to achieve a better quality of the reviews and the differences between a review activity carried out with a single-blind or a double-blind approach.}}
 }
 ```